rilwan99/Treehoppers/README.md

 <ul>
 <li>A telegram bot that allows customers to interacts directly on the Solana blockchain as seen in this repo</li>
-<li>A merchant facing application, allowing them to create new coupon collections which can be found [here](https://github.com/crustyapples/treehoppers-merchant)</li>
+<li>A merchant facing application, allowing them to create new coupon collections which can be found at https://github.com/crustyapples/treehoppers-merchant!</li>
 </ul>

-For a better understanding of the project, do check out our pitch deck [here](https://www.canva.com/design/DAFXJE3KDho/jDnSqSJxUaFqxMSJB15D1g/view?utm_content=DAFXJE3KDho&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) and the demo of our application on [Youtube]!(https://www.youtube.com/watch?v=EzBdCXiMzFM)!
+For a better understanding of the project, do check out our pitch deck [here](https://www.canva.com/design/DAFXJE3KDho/jDnSqSJxUaFqxMSJB15D1g/view?utm_content=DAFXJE3KDho&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) and the demo of our application on [Youtube](https://www.youtube.com/watch?v=EzBdCXiMzFM)!

 ### Overview
 1. Seamless Minting of NFT